 \subsection{Resolved SED fitting}

-The resolved fits of the SEDs were constrained with flux measurements in ten bands: GALEX-\textit{FUV, -NUV}, SDSS in \textit{u, g, r, i} and \textit{z}-bands, and WISE bands 1 (3.4~µm), 2 (4.6~µm) and 3 (11.4~µm).
+The resolved fits of the SEDs were constrained with flux measurements in ten bands: GALEX-\textit{FUV, -NUV}, SDSS in \textit{u, g, r, i}, and \textit{z} bands, and WISE bands 1 (3.4~µm), 2 (4.6~µm), and 3 (11.4~µm).
 The multiwavelength photometric data described in Sec.~\ref{subsec:photo_data} come from various instruments and have therefore different angular resolution.
 Hence, images need to be homogenized to a common Point Spread Function (PSF) beforehand, to avoid any color aberration in the spectra.
 In order to address this issue, we convolved all data to the coarsest resolution with the corresponding kernel from \citet{Aniano11}\footnote{Astronomical Convolution-kernel repository: \url{https://www.astro.princeton.edu/~draine/Kernels/Kernels_2018/Kernel_FITS_Files/Hi_Resolution/}}.
 The WISE4 band has the lowest spatial resolution with PSF FWHM of 12$\arcsec$ \citep{Wright10}.
-Convolving all the images to the resolution of WISE4 would significantly degrade the rest of the data, we thus set WISE4 band aside as far as the resolved SED fitting is concerned, and used the convolution kernels to the 6.5$\arcsec$ PSF of WISE3 instead.
+Convolving all the images to the resolution of WISE4 would significantly degrade the rest of the data.
+We thus set the WISE4 band aside as far as the resolved SED fitting is concerned and used the convolution kernels to the 6.5$\arcsec$ PSF of WISE3 instead.

 The ten background-subtracted and convolved maps (GALEX-\textit{FUV, -NUV}, SDSS-\textit{u, -g, -r, -i, -z}, WISE1, 2 and 3) were then reprojected following Nyquist sampling criterion, on a common grid of $3\arcsec\times3\arcsec$ pixels using a flux-conservative method.
-At $z=0.052$, $3\arcsec$ $\sim3$~kpc along the major axis, however UGC~8179 is quite inclined ($i=65$°), hence the deprojected surface of a pixel $\simeq 25$~kpc$^2$.
+At $z=0.052$, $3\arcsec$ $\sim3$~kpc along the major axis, however, UGC~8179 is quite inclined ($i=65$°); hence, the deprojected surface of a pixel $\simeq 25$~kpc$^2$.
 The inclination angle was computed through the axis ratio.
-We used NED isophotal values in the $r$-band for $a$ and $b$ yielding a ratio of $b/a = 0.46$.
-We also assumed a typical disk thickness of $q = c/a = 0.2$, where $c$ is the intrinsic thickness of the disc.
+We used NED isophotal values in the $r$ band for $a$ and $b$ yielding a ratio of $b/a = 0.46$.
+We also assumed a typical disk thickness of $q = c/a = 0.2$, where $c$ is the intrinsic thickness of the disk.
 The inclination is then computed following $\sin i = \sqrt{(1-(b/a)^2)/(1-q^2)}$.
 Given that the source presents a position angle of 16°, both sides of the pixel suffer from projection along the line of sight.
 Once corrected, the physical area of the pixel is $\mathcal{A}= 24.4$~kpc$^2$.